Tag Archives: almshouse

 Cover, The Montgomery County Story, vol. 68, no. 2, Spring 2025

 Just published!
-Part 1 of the history of the Montgomery County Poor Farm and Almshouse covering its origins through the end of the nineteenth century.
-Part 2 will be published in a few months.
+Parts 1 and 2 of the history of the Montgomery County Poor Farm and Almshouse.

 For nearly 160 years, the Almshouse at the Montgomery County Poor Farm was the last resort for poor people who were unable to take care of themselves due to physical, mental, and developmental disabilities.
 A look at some of their stories, including how they lived and died, sheds a light on conditions there.
 Despite the oversight of county officials and the efforts of reformers, the Almshouse was a place where the poor were neglected, abused, and exposed to unsafe conditions until it closed in 1948.